 What is Project Closure?

 Project closing is the last step of the project lifecycle.
-This is the step where all deliverables are settled and officially transfer.
-All the documents are signed off, passed, and archived.
+This is the step where all deliverables are officially transfer.
+So, All the documents are signed off, passed, and archived.

 The project closure process is performed to ensure the following: